RECOGNISED – RETINAL AND COGNITIVE DYSFUNCTION IN TYPE 2 DIABETES

 RECOGNISED will apply innovative approaches to identify the molecular mechanisms involved in the high prevalence of cognitive impairment and dementia in T2D population and will use this knowledge to characterize clinical phenotypes (personalized medicine) based on retinal functional and structural characteristics and serum biomarkers in order to stratify the risk and severity of cognitive decline.
 Previously collected data from registries, cohorts and biobanks will be appropriately exploited and robust new data will be generated that will guide clinical recommendations and open up new therapeutic strategies.
 Ultimately, the RECOGNISED project will help to reduce the huge societal and economic burden associated with diabetes-related cognitive impairment.
-The main goals of the RECOGNISED project will be to:

 The multidisciplinary RECOGNISED consortium consists of top research leaders in the field belonging to 15 prestigious institutions as well as EATRIS, IDF-Europe and Alzheimer Europe and 3 SMEs.

 - FUNDACIO HOSPITAL UNIVERSITARI VALL D’HEBRON – INSTITUT DE RECERCA (VHIR), Spain